Frequently Asked Questions

 Do I do a thesis for this Master's degree?

 Students do not complete a thesis.
-Students are required to prepare a literature review on a topic of interest in the Applied Clinical Research course.
+Students are required to prepare an evidence-based medical literature review on a topic of interest in the Applied Clinical Research course.

 Is there housing available on campus?